jamescherti/minimal-emacs.d/README.md

 (Ensure that `local.el` is in the same directory as `post-init.el`.)

-### How to prevent Emacs from automatically recompiling some Elisp files?
+### How to prevent Emacs from repeatedly recompiling some Elisp files?

-In some Emacs configurations, certain files may be repeatedly recompiled during startup or loading:
+In certain Emacs configurations, specific files may be recompiled repeatedly during startup.
 ```elisp
 Compiling /snap/emacs/current/usr/share/emacs/lisp/org/org-loaddefs.el.gz...
 Compiling /snap/emacs/current/usr/share/emacs/etc/themes/modus-vivendi-theme.el...
 ```

-This happens because Emacs attempts native compilation on certain Elisp files.
-In many cases, you may want to prevent native compilation for specific files.
+This behavior arises because Emacs performs native compilation on specific Elisp files, and in many scenarios, it is desirable to prevent compilation of files that fail during the process.

-You can configure Emacs to skip native compilation for files matching a list of regular expression patterns by setting `native-comp-jit-compilation-deny-list`.
-Here is an example:
+Emacs can be configured to bypass native compilation for files whose paths match a list of regular expression patterns by setting `native-comp-jit-compilation-deny-list`.
+For example:
 ```elisp
 (let ((deny-list '("\\(?:[/\\\\]\\.dir-locals\\.el\\(?:\\.gz\\)?$\\)"
                    "\\(?:[/\\\\]modus-vivendi-theme\\.el\\(?:\\.gz\\)?$\\)"